afontainec/chinchay/docs/clitutorial.md

 Install chinchay:
 ```
+$ npm install chinchay -s
-$ npm install chinchay -g -s
+$ npm install chinchay -g
 ```
-This will allow you to run chinchay from outside.
+This will allow you to run chinchay CLI.

 Lets build a new relation called coffee and the files to work around with it: